thenexthub/Codira/docs/proposals/InitializerInheritance.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 When an Objective-C class that contains at least one
 designated-initializer annotation (i.e., via
-``NS_DESIGNATED_INITIALIZER``) is imported into Swift, it's designated
+``NS_DESIGNATED_INITIALIZER``) is imported into Codira, it's designated
 initializers are considered subobject initializers.
 Any non-designed
 initializers (i.e., secondary or convenience initializers) are
 considered to be complete object initializers.
 No other special-case
 behavior is warranted here.

 When an Objective-C class with no designated-initializer annotations
-is imported into Swift, all initializers in the same module as the
+is imported into Codira, all initializers in the same module as the
 class definition are subobject initializers, while initializers in a
 different module are complete object initializers.
 This effectively
 means that subclassing Objective-C classes without designated-initializer